-On beh g equal opportunity in providing training opportunities, hiring, contracting and purchasing to • lified job applicants, contractors, subcontractors, vendors, suppliers and other business-related provide ers of goods and services without regard to race, age, color, sex, religion, national origin, physica al disability or mental disability.
-The practice of non-discrimination will include, but not be limited to assuring equal opportunity in contracting, recruitment, training, hiring, placement, promo tion, rate of pay and other compensation and termination.
-I/we w ill comply with all relevant federal, state, and local regulations, administrative and executi ive orders requiring non-discrimination including but not limited to: (1) Federal Executive Order 11246 "Goals and Timetables for Females and Minority Participation in the Construction Industry".
-(2) The Civil Rights Act of 1964 as amended.
-(3) The Americans with Disabilities Act ("ADA") of 1990.
-(4) The Equal Employment Opportunities Act of 1992 as it relates to employment opportunities for local, small, and disadvantaged businesses.
-(5) Section 3 of the Housing and Urban Development Act of 1968, as amended by the Housing and Community Development Act of 1992. ("Section 3")
+On beh alf of ا بر المجابع ا all qual ified job opportunity in providing training opportunities, hiring, contracting and purchasing to applicants, contractors, subcontractors, vendors, suppliers and other business-related ods and services without regard to race, age, color, sex, religion, national origin, ity or mental disability.
+The practice of non-discrimination will include, but not be ring equal opportunity in contracting, recruitment, training, hiring, placement, promot tion, rate e of pay and other compensation and termination. - • ly with all relevant federal, state, and local regulations, administrative and executi ve orde rs requiring non-discrimination including but not limited to: (1) Federa Executive Order 11246 "Goals and Timetables for Females and Minority (') pation in the Construction Industry". , articip sation in the construction maddity.
+(2) The Civil Rights Act of 1964 as amended. ' ' (3) The Americans with Disabilities Act ("ADA") of 1990.
+(4) opportunities for local, small, and disadvantaged businesses.
+(E) Continu 2 of the Henring and Huben Development Act of 1000, as amounded by the (5) n 3 of the Housing and Urban Development Act of 1968, as amended by the g and Community Development Act of 1992. ("Section 3") Housiii g and Community Development Act of 1992.
+(Section S.) (A) COMPL IANCE (7 () COIVIII (1) I understand that all contracts and subcontracts, which are entered into under (1) this agreement are to contain the Assurance of Compliance form. and agreement are to contain the Assarance of compliance form.
+(2) My firm will require all contractors and/or subcontractors to exert their best efforts ' / to provide low/and very low-income persons with employment and training opportunities and to provide businesses which are owned in part or wholly by persons living within the project area and who employ low and very low-income persons with contract opportunities.

-(A) COMPLIANCE

-- (1) I understand that all contracts and subcontracts, which are entered into under this agreement are to contain the Assurance of Compliance form. - (2) My firm will require all contractors and/or subcontractors to exert their best efforts to provide low/and very low-income persons with employment and training opportunities and to provide businesses which are owned in part or wholly by persons living within the project area and who employ low and very low-income persons with contract opportunities. - (3) I understand that failure to carry out the requirements position out herein shall constitute a breach of contract and may result in termination of the contract/funding.
+I understand that failure to carry out the requirements position out herein shall constitute a breach of contract and may result in termination of the contract/funding.